Verification

 Record format: uint64 little-endian, 63 bits used per bracket

-Proof structure: Sibling hashes from leaf to root (~20 hashes for 1T brackets)
+Proof structure: Sibling hashes from leaf to root (~20 hashes for 1T brackets, ~700 bytes total)

 Full verification code and data format specification available in the GitHub repo.